kiali/openshift-servicemesh-plugin/README.md

 3. `oc` client available in the path
 4. `podman` or `docker` client available in the path

-## Quickly Deploy the OSSM Console
+## Quickly Deploy the Latest OSSM Console Image

 To very quickly get the latest OSSMC plugin deployed in your cluster (e.g. without needing to build/push the operator and its catalog source and index image), run the following.